spear-carrier/spear-carrier/README.md

 Bacevitch wrote: "After twenty-three years spent inside the U.S. Army seemingly going somewhere, I now found myself on the outside going nowhere in particular.
 In the self-contained and cloistered universe of regimental life, I had briefly risen to the status of minor spear carrier.
 The instant I took off my uniform, that status vanished.
 I soon came to a proper appreciation of my own insignificance, a salutary lesson that I ought to have absorbed many years earlier."

-### I'm a recent graduate of the Harris School of Public Policy at The University of Chicago.
+### I'm a semi-recent graduate of the Harris School of Public Policy at The University of Chicago.

 ### I have 12 years of experience working in military operations, intelligence, commercial cybersecurity project management, and SaaS customer success.